AlexanderGW/jwsa/README.md

 ### Caveat
 Completely removing a Composer CMS dependency (such as a Drupal module) will require an initial deployment to disable and remove the module in config, before removing the dependency codebase.
-Otherwise you remove the code, before formally uninstalling it from Drupal.
+Otherwise you remove the code, before formally uninstalling it within Drupal.

 A solution to this, would be to create a module to handle 'releases'.

 ```
 function HOOK_update_8001(&$sandbox) {
-  // Perform data removal and uninstall tasks here...
+  // Perform data handling and uninstall tasks here...
   \Drupal::service('module_installer')->uninstall(['mymodule']);
 }
 ```